eklchan/lingumi/README.md

 npm install
 npm run start
 ```
 Install Expo on your Mobile Phone and scan the QR code on the terminal.
+You're good to go!

 ## Tech